zzz6519003/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/basic-setup.md

 :::tip Your turn!
 Our Kitties dApp will need to keep track of a number of things.
 The first will be the number of Kitties.
 Write a storage item to keep track of all Kitties, call it `AllKittiesCount`.
+You need to write this code in `kitties/src/lib.rs`

 **Hint:** follow the same pattern as with the example storage value above, `SomeStorageValue`.
 :::